Nucleoprotein/OneTweakNG/README.md

 # What this does

 ## Removes the awful frame pacer
 I don't see the point in it.
 It is overly aggressive.
+I did not see any n

 ## Removes stuttering caused by new controllers being scanned every second
 This caused stuttering specially if you didn't have a connected controller after the last opening of Steam.